A Guide to the MA Prevailing Wage Law for Contractors

 Before soliciting bids for any public construction project an awarding authority must obtain a prevailing wage rate sheet from DLS.
 Each prevailing wage rate sheet applies only to the public construction project for which it is issued.
 The prevailing wage rates for each construction project are in effect for 90 days from the date of issue.
 Projects not bid within 90 days of the issued rates will require the awarding authority to request new prevailing wage rates.
 Once a project has been bid, the prevailing wage rate will apply for the duration of any contracts which result from that bid, except in the case of multi-year projects.
 For projects lasting more than one year, the awarding authority must request annual updates to the wage schedules (see FAQs below for more information on annual updates).

-During the project, it is the contractor's responsibility to submit weekly payroll records to the awarding authority.
-Weekly payroll report forms are available on DLS' website.
+During the project, it is the contractor's responsibility to submit certified weekly payroll records to the awarding authority by first class mail or by electronic mail.
+Weekly payroll report forms and required statements of compliance are available on DLS' website.
 All information set forth on the form must be provided.
-Failure to submit weekly payroll records may result in fines of up to $10,000 per occurrence.
+Failure to submit certified weekly payroll records and statements of compliance may result in fines of up to $10,000 per occurrence.

 Frequently Asked Questions (FAQ)

 Q. How Can I Determine the Prevailing Wage Rates for Bidding on a Project?

 A. Under the law, the awarding authority is required to include the rate sheet in the bid documents.
 In addition, for bidding purposes, you may request an "Example Rate Sheet" by accessing the DLS website.
 If you have questions or problems obtaining an Example Rate Sheet, you may call (617) 626-6953.
 Notwithstanding information contained on an Example Rate sheet, the wage rates which a contractor must pay to its workers if awarded the contract are those contained on the official rate sheet obtained by the awarding authority.